 As venture capital cannot be bought on the stock exchanges you have to invest through a venture capital firm and they come in all shapes and sizes.
 There are firms that invest in entrepreneurial start-ups that have just the germ of a business idea and there are firms that acquire established companies in old industries, with the aim of reviving their fortunes.
 Venture capital firms are the talent scouts of company investment.
 They spend time assessing the potential of companies, to understand their risks and how to mitigate them.
 Some firms are made up of just a handful of people, often former entrepreneurs themselves.
 Others are big institutions with a global network of business contacts and know-how.
 But the idea is the same: to invest in a company and make it more valuable, over a number of years, before finally selling it to a buyer who appreciates that lasting value has been created.
 These buyers might be large conglomerates and corporations, larger financial investors or stock market investors (through an initial public offering or IPO).
 If the company is not much more valuable when it is sold – normally it needs to grow 8% or more every year of the investment – the venture capital firm doesn’t get their anticipated reward.

 How Much to Invest?

-You should look at allocating about 5-10% of your overall investments to venture capital and ensure that you diversify that allocation to at least ten different venture capital opportunities.
-Pension funds and insurance companies have understood for a long while that by diversifying and pooling their money with an experienced venture capital firm, they can achieve attractive long-term gains in their portfolios.
+You should look at allocating about 5-10% of your overall investments to venture capital and ensure that you diversify that allocation as much as possible.
+Do not invest if losing that investment would seriously affect your lifestyle or long-term financial goals.
+Remember venture capital is a “high risk-high reward” alternative investment and some companies may fail while some may hit a home run.
+Pension funds and insurance companies have understood for a long while that by diversifying and pooling their money with an experienced venture capital firm, they can achieve attractive long-term gains in their private equity portfolios.
 As an individual investor you should ensure you follow their time-tested model.